PaulaHum/PaulaHum/README.md

   and
   **Udemy: 2024 Tableau Certified Data Analyst Training**

-- 👯 I’m looking to collaborate on **open source projects to enhance my knowledge** of software testing
+- 👯 I’m looking to collaborate on **open source projects to enhance my knowledge** of data analysis and software testing

 - 🔥 I'm passionate about **quality UX/UI** in our everyday life